Lab Report - Writing Guide With Lab Report Example

 Make a list of all the materials and measures that include the title and nature of the questionnaire.
 Also, illustrate the examples of questionnaire items.

-The main purpose of data is to show what you observed while doing the experiment.
+The main purpose of data is to show what you observed while experimenting.
 Always keep in mind that data is a compilation of facts, so do not interpret it.

 Refer to the following referencing format.